 Since his time, many other theories have been put forth, and some of his ideas now seem outdated in light of more recent scientific and cultural advancements.
 But his essential writings on the nature and significance of dreaming continue to be among the most profoundly insightful writings on dreams of any past or present Western psychologist.

-The most important distinction between Freud's and Jung's theories of dreams was that Freud's method looked backwards and concentrated on the early experiences of life as the causal sources of dreams.
-In order to understand where the dreams might be going and what they might indicate about the person's future life development, Jung's method looked ahead.
+The most important distinction between Freud's and Jung's theories of dreams was that Freud's method looked backward and concentrated on the early experiences of life as the causal sources of dreams.
+Jung's method looked ahead to understand where the dreams might be going and what they might indicate about the person's future development.